 Palacios has been used to virtualize Sandia's Red Storm Supercomputer at scales in excess of 4096 nodes.
 You can read more in our joint press releases: Northwestern, Sandia, New Mexico

-We have also been written up in HPCwire, CACM, ZDNet, and the New York Times
+We have also been written up in Slashdot, HPCwire, CACM, ZDNet, and the New York Times

 • January 15, 2010